Tony Hawk uses skateboarding to teach community organizing

 Campos said the fellowship has given them a deeper knowledge about the history of skateboarding as well as what the sport has done for them.

-“Skating has brought me a group of friends and connections and community that I would not have if it wasn’t for skating,” Campos said, adding that she also met her partner, Rochelle, through the sport.
+“Skating has brought me a group of friends and connections and community that I would not have if it wasn’t for skating,” Campos said, adding that they also met their partner, Rochelle, through the sport.
 “It’s taught me a lot in terms of falling down and getting back up.
 It’s taught me a lot about courage.”

 —————